 The Washington Center

-The Washington Center for Internships and Academic Seminars (TWC) offers semester-long internship experiences for students in Washington, D.C. for students.
-Criminal Justice and Forensic Investigation students accepted to the TWC program would enroll in 15 credits (Fall or Spring) or 9 credits (Summer) of TWC-related courses during the semester they will be in Washington, D.C.; these courses will count toward the electives needed to satisfy the major.
-Criminal Justice and Forensic Investigation majors are welcome to apply and should contact the Criminal Justice and Forensic Investigation Department Chair for more information on the application process.
-Please visit https://www.TWC.edu for more information.
+The Washington Center for Internships and Academic Seminars (TWC) offers semester-long internship experiences for students in Washington, D.C.
+Criminal Justice and Forensic Investigation students accepted into the TWC program will enroll in 15 credits (Fall or Spring) or 9 credits (Summer) of TWC-related courses during the semester they are in Washington, D.C.
+These courses will count toward the electives required for the major.
+Criminal Justice and Forensic Investigation majors are encouraged to apply and should contact the Department Chair for more information about the application process.
+Please visit https://www.twc.edu for more information.

 UWPSTUDY 4110The Washington Center - The LEAD Colloquium1-3